patrickfav/under-the-hood/README.md

  only add `DebugTree` if there is none found (added the first time the Hood singleton is called).

- All res assets are prefixed with `hoodlib_` so there should be no conflict when merging the resources
+ All `res` assets are prefixed with `hoodlib_` so there should be no conflict when merging the resources.

 ## Recipes